Sunday

 Psalm 100: 4, 5 : Enter his gates with thanksgiving and his courts with praise; give thanks to him and praise his name.
 For the LORD is good and his love endures forever; his faithfulness continues through all generations.

-Romans 3:10,12 : As it written: “There is no one righteous, not even one; there is no one who understands; there is no one who seeks God.
+Romans 3:10,12 : As it is written: “There is no one righteous, not even one; there is no one who understands; there is no one who seeks God.
 All have turned away, they have together become worthless; there is no one who does good, not even one.”

 James 1:16, 17 : Don’t be deceived, my dear brothers and sisters.
-Every good and perfect gift is from above, coming down from the Father of the heavenly lights, who does not change life shifting shadows.
+Every good and perfect gift is from above, coming down from the Father of the heavenly lights, who does not change like shifting shadows.

 Galatian 5: 23 - 25 : But the fruit of the Spirit is love, joy, peace, forbearance, kindness, goodness, faithfulness, gentleness and self-control.
 Against such things there is no law.
 Those who belong to Christ Jesus have crucified the flesh with its passions and desires.
 Since we live by the Spirit, let us not become conceited, provoking and envying each other.
 (Amen)